Staff profile

 From the early age of 16 I gained experience from working at BBC Radio One’s Newsbeat, BBC Radio 5Live and BBC 3 Counties Radio.
 Since then across the years I have worked on all aspects of programming including news, consumer and specialist programmes.

 I’ve helped to develop stories with the news team on high profile stories such as the Philpott house fire in Derby and the murder of teenager Kadeem Blackwood.
 In addition, I was a producer at BBC Radio Derby for the Olympic torchbearing events and for the 2012 London Olympics.
-In addition I have produced countless outside broadcasts.
+I have produced countless outside broadcasts.

 I was part of the news team at BBC Radio Derby which won the Sony Radio Academy Award for station of the year three times between 2007-2011.